Bubu-Droid/dotfiles/INSTALL.md

 Now you should be able to notice a lot of stuff in your `~` by using the `ls`.

-We should also change the remove URLs from HTTPS to SSH.
+We should also change the remote URLs from HTTPS to SSH.
 Follow [this](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh) tutorial for doing so.